ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **keyAlg** - key algorithm.
 * **keySize** - key size, in bits appopriate for the key algorithm.
 * **keyStrength** - key strength, in equivalent RSA bits.
+* **revocationStatus** - a number that describes the revocation status of the certificate:
+   * 0 - not checked
+   * 1 - certificate revoked
+   * 2 - certificate not revoked
+   * 3 - revocation check error
+   * 4 - no revocation information
+   * 5 - internal error
+* **crlRevocationStatus** - same as revocationStatus, but only for the CRL information (if any).
+* **ocspRevocationStatus** - same as revocationStatus, but only for the OCSP information (if any).
 * **raw** - PEM-encoded certificate data

 ### Protocol ###